Introduction

 What Makes a Push Button and Accessible Pedestrian Signal?

-To be considered an APS system, the system must provide pedestrians with audible information about the walk and don’t walk phases.
-Audible information from an APS consists of two different types depending on the region: verbal messages which can include words like “wait to cross” or “walk sign is on to cross”, and tones which are standard percussive tones equated to each verbal message.
-Typically, APS also provides vibrotactile walk indications paired with an arrow installed on the pushbutton for visual indications.
+to be considered an APS system, the system must provide pedestrians with audible, visual, and tactile information about the walk and don’t walk phases.
+Audible information from an APS consists of two different types depending on the distance your buttons are apart from one another at the corner of the intersection: verbal messages which can include notifications such as “wait to cross Broadway at First St.” or “walk sign is on to cross Broadway”, and tones which are standard percussive tones equated to each verbal message.

 Independent APS

-As an APS system, independent APS still provides pedestrians with audible, visual, and tactile indications but it is referred to as an independent system due to the way that it is connected to the traffic system.
-Independent APS is often referred to as a 4-wire system as 2 wires connect the pedestrian signal head to the button and two wires connect the button to the traffic control cabinet.
-These signals operate autonomously at each intersection, functioning independently of other signals in the vicinity.
-Each unit is responsible for managing pedestrian crossings based on local conditions, such as traffic flow and pedestrian demand.
+As an APS system, independent APS provides pedestrians with audible, visual, and tactile indications and is referred to as an independent system due to the lack of equipment in the traffic cabinet.
+Independent APS is often referred to as a 4-wire system as 4 wires connect from the pedestrian signal head to the button itself.
+For a fully actuated intersection, an independent APS utilizes two field wires from the button to the traffic control cabinet to place calls.

 Networked APS

-PedSafety’s WiAAPS® lineup of networked APS systems are 2-wire systems powered by the existing two field wires, or in cases of non-accessible field wires, can be powered with no field wires through from the pedestrian signal head SPI, meaning no wires would run back to the traffic control cabinet.
-WiAAPS® is comprised of the WiAPC/WiAPC-C (controller) and the WiAPB (push button).
-The WiAPC/WiAPC-C maintains continuous communication with each WiAPB within a network-based control system and operates wirelessly through secure 900MHz narrow-band communication.
-Users are guaranteed both safety and security as well as reliability with the WiAAPS®’ mesh network protocol.
+PedSafety’s WiAAPS® range of networked APS systems are 2-wire systems powered by the existing two field wires.
+In situations where field wires are non-accessible, WiAAPS® can be powered without any field wires through an SPI in the pedestrian signal head or by using solar power, eliminating the need for any wires to run back to the traffic control cabinet.
+WiAAPS® consists of the WiAPC/WiAPC-C (controller) and the WiAPB (push button).
+The WiAPC/WiAPC-C maintains continuous communication with each WiAPB within a network-based control system that operates wirelessly through secure 900MHz narrow-band communication.
+Users benefit from both safety and security, as well as reliability, with the WiAAPS®’ mesh network protocol.

 Which is a Better Choice?